-Below, we’ve covered average UK salaries for entry-level, mid-level, and senior digital marketers across the sector.
+While exact salaries depend on various factors including qualifications, experience, and seniority, we've covered average UK salaries for entry-level, mid-level, and senior digital marketers below.

 Average salaries are just that: an average.
 Digital marketers with a niche specialism, high-level qualification, proven track record, or expertise working within a specific sector or industry may command higher wages than the average due to the demand for their skills.